anthonylab1/vfcs-ia/README.md

 ## TL;DR

-VFCS-IA is a framework that turns AI outputs into verifiable evidence using SHA-512 hashing, chained events (GEN → EVAL → CLASS), and digital signatures.
+VFCS-IA is a framework that turns AI outputs into verifiable, tamper-evident evidence using SHA-512 hashing, chained events (GEN → EVAL → CLASS), and digital signatures.

 ---